Vaccine hopes drive stocks higher on 'Black Monday' anniversary

-LONDON (Reuters) - European stocks rallied on Monday as rising hopes of a coronavirus vaccine by the end of the year and a U.S. fiscal package before elections offset concern over record daily infections in the region.
+LONDON (Reuters) - World stocks inched higher and the dollar slipped on Monday as rising hopes of a coronavirus vaccine by the end of the year and a U.S. fiscal package before elections offset concern over record daily infections in Europe.

-European blue-chip stocks index .STOXX50 rose 0.8% even as new COVID-19 cases were growing at over 150,000 a day in Europe.
+The European blue-chip stocks index .STOXX50 was slightly positive even as new COVID-19 cases were growing at a record 150,000 a day in Europe.
 Parts of the UK were put into lockdown and France imposed curfews.

+“I think there is a heady cocktail of vaccine optimism, good Asian data and a lack of full scale lockdowns which is helping the sentiment,” said John Woolfitt, director of trading at Atlantic Capital Markets.

+Trading volumes in Europe were however sharply lower due to a technical glitch at exchange operator Euronext, which led to trading activity being halted in Amsterdam, Brussels, Lisbon and Paris bourses.

 Boosting overall sentiment, drugmaker Pfizer Inc PFE.N said on Friday it could have a coronavirus vaccine ready in the United States by the end of this year.